-ENGL 2377 The Bible as Literature A study of selections from the Old and New Testaments.
+ENGL 2377 The Bible as Literature

+A study of selections from the Old and New Testaments.

-- ENGL 2378 Introduction to Women 'sLiterature 3 cr.
-An introductory survey of representative works in diverse literary forms by women from a wide variety of backgrounds and cultures with a focus on the idea of difference in women's writings and consider their relation to issues of class race sexual orientation and social context. - ENGL 2391 Independent Work 1 cr.
+ENGL 2378 Introduction to Women 'sLiterature 3 cr.
+An introductory survey of representative works in diverse l iterary forms by women from a wide variety of backgrounds and c ultures with a focus on the idea of difference in women's writin gs and consider their relation to issues of class race sexual orient ntation and social context.
+ENGL 2391 Independent Work 1 cr.
 Prerequisite: Consent of the department.
+Reading, conference reports under the direction of a member of the English fact ENGL 2392 Independent Work 1 cr.
+Prerequisite: Consent of the department.
+Reading, conference es, and reports under the direction of a member of the English faculty.
+ENGL 2393 Independent Work Prerequisite: Consent of the department.
 Reading, conferences, and reports under the direction of a member of the English faculty.